 Year of Employment: Represented by four quarters (or one year) of wage data.
 For example, 2016-17 represents third quarter 2016 through second quarter 2017 wage data.

-Field of Study: Identified by the Classification on Instructional Programs Code, the field of study is the program that a student earned their postsecondary certificate or degree in.
-To learn more about CIP codes, visit the National Center for Education Statistics web page on CIP.
+Field of Study: Identified by the Classification on Instructional Programs Code, the field of study is the student’s postsecondary certificate or degree program.
+To learn more about CIP codes, visit the National Center for Education Statistics.

 The Center for Educational Performance and Information, National Student Clearinghouse and the Talent Investment Agency collected the data used to complete this report: